Quantifying Fire Risk Index in Chemical Industry Using Statistical Modeling Procedure

 To address this limitation, we propose the construction of a composite risk index that integrates both linguistic and economic dimensions.
 To quantify the relative contribution of words and clusters to fire-related incidents, we define three levels of risk indices: the word-level index $\gamma_{i,c}$, the cluster-level index $\delta_{c}$, and the overall word index $\rho_{i,c}$.
 Each measure captures a distinct dimension of risk, ranging from fine-grained lexical associations to broader thematic categories.
 By jointly considering (i) cluster-level semantic associations and (ii) word-level coefficients derived from loss data, the risk index provides a systematic measure of fire risk that is interpretable in terms of language use and grounded in economic outcomes.

 \paragraph{Word-level Risk Index ($\gamma_{i,c}$).}

-The index $\gamma_{i,c}$ measures the relative contribution of word $i$ within cluster $c$ to the estimation of property damage amounts.
+As described in Step 4 of Figure 1, the Lasso-based risk modeling was applied to estimate the $\gamma_{i,c}$ that measures the relative contribution of word $i$ within cluster $c$ to the estimation of property damage amounts.
 A higher value indicates that the word is more strongly associated with larger expected losses compared to other words in the same cluster.
 Table~\ref{tab:cluster_rif} presents the top ten words with the highest $\gamma_{i,c}$ values in each cluster, along with their Risk Index.
 For example, in Cluster~2 (\emph{Ignition from heat accumulation near combustible interior materials}) and Cluster~7 (\emph{Ignition of flammable substances by friction heat or spark from machinery}), words such as \emph{flame}, \emph{heat}, and \emph{grinder} show high $\gamma_{i,c}$ values, reflecting their strong linkage with higher levels of estimated property damage.
 Thus, $\gamma_{i,c}$ highlights words whose relative importance provides insight into the financial risk implications captured within each cluster.